Peer Discovery

 Peer Scoring

 All factors are min-max normalized across the eligible candidate pool.
-Peers below minPeerReputation (default: 50) are excluded before scoring.
+By default there is no minimum reputation gate (minPeerReputation: 0); buyers can explicitly raise it to exclude lower-reputation peers before scoring.
 Peers in a failure cooldown (exponential backoff) are also excluded.

 Buyers can filter by capability, Skill, minimum reputation, and price ceiling.